 I say f*ck it.
 We are all about progressive enhancement and have been for years.
 I say if you want to work on bleeding edge projects then use it.
 If there is money riding on older browsers, then that's too bad, use the dirty table layout.
 But thankfully things like React native are using it!

-Flexbox is a flexible layout system (an algorithm for positioning elements, whether floated, inline, table, grid).
+Flexbox is a flexible layout system (an algorithm for positioning elements, whether floated, inline, table, grid) add on.
 So when I say flexible layout system, I mean flexible in lots of ways.
 Reordering content is a breeze.
 Resizing is a pleasure.

 It is a little tricky to get your head around it to begin with, like a lot of things in the industry, so first I'd suggest going through some of the resources below to get a good grounding.

 - the flow in which elements flow, vertical or horizontal

 - a parent container that contains flexible child flex-items

 - nested child elements that adjust to parents size